wikimedia/pywikibot/README-conversion.txt

-This is a guide to converting bot scripts from version 1 of the Pywikipediabot framework to version 2.
+This is a guide to converting bot scripts from version 1 of the Pywikibot framework to version 2.

 Most importantly, note that the version 2 framework *only* supports wikis using MediaWiki v.1.14 or higher software.
 If you need to access a wiki that